z3tt/Z3tt/content/post/2024-04-01-30daychartchallenge-2024.md

 image: img/banner/30daychartchallenge-gradient.png
 twitterImg: img/banner/30daychartchallenge-announcement.png
 layout: post
 description: "We're excited to announce the fourth edition of the 30DayChartChallenge!
 Sadly, I won't be able to participate in all prompts due to prior commitments.
-For the topics I can contribute to, I'll be focusing on exploring the capabilities of the DataWrapper chart builder."
+For the topics I can contribute to, I'll be focusing on exploring the capabilities of the DataWrapper chart builder to create interactive and responsive visualizations."
 tags:
     - DataViz
     - 30DayChartChallenge